Golden Minerals Company (AUMN): History, Ownership, Mission, How It Works & Makes Money

 Year established

-Golden Minerals Company began its independent existence on March 31, 2009.
-It was formed through a spin-off transaction from Apex Silver Mines Limited.
+Golden Minerals Company began its independent existence on March 31, 2009, formed through a spin-off transaction from the bankrupt Apex Silver Mines Limited.

 Original location

-The company established its headquarters in Golden, Colorado, USA.
+The company established its initial headquarters in Golden, Colorado, USA.

 Founding team members

-The initial leadership team largely consisted of management personnel who transitioned from Apex Silver Mines' exploration and development divisions.
-Jeffrey Clevenger served as the President and CEO at the time of the spin-off.
+The initial leadership team largely transitioned from Apex Silver Mines' exploration and development divisions.
+Jeffrey Clevenger served as the President and Chief Executive Officer at the time of the spin-off, with Kevin R. Morano and David H. Watkins serving as directors from March 2009.

 Initial capital/funding

-Rather than traditional venture funding, Golden Minerals was initially capitalized with the assets spun off from Apex Silver Mines.
-This included a portfolio of exploration properties primarily in Mexico and South America, along with some working capital.
-Apex Silver Mines itself filed for Chapter 11 bankruptcy protection shortly after completing the spin-off.
+Rather than a traditional venture capital round, Golden Minerals was initially capitalized with the assets spun off from Apex Silver Mines.
+This included a portfolio of exploration properties primarily in Mexico and South America, along with some working capital, as Apex Silver filed for Chapter 11 bankruptcy relief shortly after the transaction.

 Year Key Event Significance

-2009 Spin-off from Apex Silver Mines; listed on NYSE Amex and TSX Established Golden Minerals as an independent public company focused on precious metals exploration and development.
+2009 Emerged from Apex Silver Mines Chapter 11; listed on NYSE Amex and TSX.
+Established Golden Minerals as an independent, publicly traded entity focused on precious metals exploration.

-2010-2012 Developed Velardeña Properties (Mexico); commenced mining Transitioned from pure exploration to active mining operations, generating initial revenue streams.
+2010-2012 Developed and commenced mining at the Velardeña Properties in Mexico.
+Transitioned the company from pure exploration to an active mining producer, generating initial revenue streams.

 Golden Minerals Company (AUMN) Ownership Structure